REST API

 Testing and Debugging

 The best tool to have in your arsenal is Firebug and Poster, two plugins for Firefox, that will let you inspect, modify and view requests sent from your browser to our API.
-If you prefer to develop from the command line, curl is an HTTP client that is very flexible and is used in some of our examples below.
-We also would like to suggest that you try using the apigee developer console which lets you consume a REST API from a web browser with a lot of flexibility.
+If you prefer to develop from the command line, cURL is an HTTP client that is very flexible and is used in some of our examples below.
+We also suggest you look at the apigee developer console which lets you consume a REST API from a web browser with a lot of flexibility.
 Point it at our resources and you'll see the power quickly.

 Example Interactions